-The worldwide catastrophic Flood, recorded in the book of Genesis, was a real event that affected real people.
+The worldwide, catastrophic flood recorded in the book of Genesis was a real event that affected real people.
 In fact, those people carried the knowledge of this event with them when they spread to the ends of the earth.

 The Bible declares that the earth-covering cataclysm of Noah's day is an obvious fact of history.
-People "willfully forget: that . . . the world that then existed perished, being flooded with water" (2 Peter 3:5-6).
-This Flood left many evidences, from the fact that over 70% of the rocks on continents were laid down by water and contain fossils, to the widespread flood legends.
+People "deliberately overlook this fact, that . . . the world that then existed was deluged with water and perished" (2 Peter 3:5-6).
+This flood left many evidences-from the fact that over 70% of the rocks on continents were laid down by water and contain fossils to the widespread flood legends.
 Both of these evidences provide compelling support for this historical event.

-If only eight people-Noah's family-survived the Flood, we would expect there to be historical evidence of a worldwide flood.
-If you think about it, the evidence would be historical records in the nations of the world, and this is what we have, as the chart [at right] indicates.
-Stories of the Flood-distorted though they may be-exist in practically all nations, from ancient Babylon onward.
+If only eight people-Noah's family-survived the flood, we would expect there to be historical evidence of a world-wide flood.
+If you think about it, the evidence would be historical records in the nations of the world, and this is what we have, as the chart (at right) indicates.
+Stories of the flood-distorted though they may be-exist in practically all nations, from ancient Babylon onward.
 This evidence must not be lightly dismissed.
-If there never was a worldwide Flood, then why are there so many stories about it?
+If there never was a world-wide flood, then why are there so many stories about it?

-From generation to generation
+From Generation to Generation

 The reason for these flood stories is not difficult to understand.
-When we turn to the history book of the universe, the Bible, we learn that Noah's descendants stayed together for approximately 100 years, until God confused their languages at Babel (Genesis 11:1-9).
+When we turn to the history book of the universe, the Bible, we learn that Noah's descendants stayed together for approximately 100 years until God confused their languages at Babel (Genesis 11:1-9).
 As these people moved away from Babel, their descendants formed nations based primarily on the languages they shared in common.
-Through those languages, the story of the Flood was shared, until it became embedded in their cultural history.
+Through those languages, the story of the flood was shared until it became embedded in their cultural history.

-Similar stories
+Similar Stories